euler-xyz/euler-vault-kit/docs/whitepaper.md

 Just like with Token Lists, user interfaces will allow users to import which perspectives they would like to use to filter vaults that don't meet their trust criteria.
 Advanced UIs may support special filtering features, such as "all vaults that meet 2 or more of the configured perspectives", or "all vaults on this perspective but *not* on this perspective".

-Although any contract that conforms to `IPerspective` can be used as a perspective, we will be publishing a flexible reference implementation that users or projects can adapt to fit their requirements.
+Although any contract that conforms to `IPerspective` can be used as a perspective, we have created a [flexible reference implementation](https://github.com/euler-xyz/evk-periphery/tree/master?tab=readme-ov-file#perspectives) that users or projects can adapt to fit their requirements.

-### Whitelist Perspective
+### Custom Whitelist Perspective

 The simplest form of perspective is a whitelist.
+This implementation is an ungoverned, immutable perspective that has a static list of vaults provided at creation.

-This could be curated by a trusted operator, or could simply have a hard-coded list of a few vaults.
-Projects that have built custom vaults that don't pass the default perspectives could require users to import their own perspective address in order to use their vaults.
+Immutable projects that have a set of custom vaults which don't pass the default perspectives could require users to import a custom perspective in order to use their vaults.
 As with Token List and other permissionless approaches, users must take caution to not import malicious phishing perspectives.

+### Governed Perspective

+This is a type of whitelist perspective that has an active governor who can add or remove vaults according to whatever criteria they desire.

+These perspectives are intended to be operated by trusted parties that have been given a responsibility to curate vaults, such as UIs that must show a default list of vaults.

 ### Escrow Perspective